 Flights from Athens

-There are at least three daily flights connecting Athens to Heraklion and to Chania in Crete.
+At least three daily flights connect Athens to Heraklion and Chania in Crete.
 Frequencies increase during the high season.

 Athens International Airport Eleftherios Venizelos (ATH) is a bit more than 31 km from the center of Athens.
 If you plan to stay in Athens for a day or two, both the bus or the metro can take you to the center of town.